biblequiz/BibleQuiz.com/_pages/history/1964/nationals.md

 ## Results

 ### Teams

-{% include notification.html
-   message="The final team results from the 1963 National Bible Quiz Tournament are listed below.
-There are ties for 3rd and 5th place because of the single elimination format." icon="fas fa-info-circle" status="is-success" %}

 | Rank | Team                           | Record | Total Pts | Avg Pts | Margin | Avg Margin |
 |------|--------------------------------|--------|-----------|---------|--------|------------|